-What is Energy-as-a-Service (EaaS)?
+What Is Energy-as-a-Service (EaaS)?

-Energy-as-a-Service is a business model that doesn’t rely on centralised energy generation or is particularly asset-focused, predicated on the maintenance of a set customer base featuring non-engaged consumers.
+Energy-as-a-Service is a business model that doesn’t rely on centralized energy generation or is particularly asset-focused, predicated on the maintenance of a set customer base featuring non-engaged consumers.
 Instead, the EaaS approach prefers a complete, integrated, model in which a customer’s energy assets are managed via a ‘smart energy community’.
 In this way, energy providers can merge markets, deliver more efficient, reliably balanced loads with a number of methods in which to upgrade and grow the grid.

-Key requirements of Energy-as-a-Service
+Key Requirements Of Energy-as-a-Service

-The model depends on a number of key requirements, particularly decentralisation and digitalisation, but is also marked by the sale of particular energy generation technologies, analytics and tools, personal services and opportunities to access the centralized grid.
+The model depends on a number of key requirements, particularly decentralization and digitalisation, but is also marked by the sale of particular energy generation technologies, analytics and tools, personal services and opportunities to access the centralized grid.
 It is technology driven and responsive, a product of the increasing innovation that has helped to define the global energy market over recent years, along with demands from consumers for cost-reduction and emissions reduction.

-One of the major impacts has been disruption of the standard, centralised, model of energy provision dominated by large utilities, who now have to figure out how to radically change the way they do things in order to avoid being sidelined or even driven out of business.
+One of the major impacts has been disruption of the standard, centralized, model of energy provision dominated by large utilities, who now have to figure out how to radically change the way they do things in order to avoid being sidelined or even driven out of business.
 One of the ways utilities in the UK have been responding to these changes, for example, is by acquiring smaller, newer, entrants to the market and also offering new services.